bibleup/wordpress/readme.txt

  3. WordPress Support forum (for WordPress)

 = How is the development going =
-BibleUp recently lauched v1.0.0 and there is so much more to come!<br>
+BibleUp recently launched v1.0.0 and there is so much more to come!<br>
-We plan to roll out more Bible versions, change version on popovers and lots more before the next major release.<br><br>
+We plan to roll out more Bible versions, change versions on popovers and lots more before the next major release.<br><br>
-The best way to take part in development is by following us on [Github](https://github.com/bibleup), making contributions and giving us a star.
+The best way to participate in development is by following us on [Github](https://github.com/bibleup), making contributions and giving us a star.

 = How can I help support =
 We currently do not accept financial support, but there are **many other ways** you can contribute to this project.
-We have a short guide on how to support as a blogger, developer, an organisation and even as a reviewer.<br><br>
+We have a short guide on how to support as a blogger, developer, organisation and even as a reviewer.<br><br>
 Please rate us and drop a review.
-You can also share this tool to as many as would find it helpful.
+You can also share this tool with as many as would find it helpful.
 Thank you for every contribution you make!

 == Screenshots ==
-1. Settings page(1)
+1. Settings page (1)
-2. Settings page(2)
+2. Settings page (2)
+3. Settings page (3)
-3. BibleUp popover on a reference
+3. BibleUp popover (dark theme)
-4. The editor
+4. The BibleUp Editor

 == Installation ==
 = Install BibleUp within WordPress =

 1) From your site dashboard, go to **Plugins >> Add New**
-2) Search for 'BibleUp' in the search box provided on screen.
+2) Search for 'BibleUp' in the search box provided on the screen.
 3) Click the 'Install Now' button
 4) Activate the plugin and configure the options as you want!